 For people who don’t know what CBD is, cannabidiol or CBD is a non-psychoactive component derived from marijuana or hemp.
 This means it does not give you feelings of euphoria.
 Despite that, it has a lot of therapeutic properties.
-You can search the web for Pure Source Extracts.
 It can be used as a treatment for Parkinson’s, epilepsy, bipolar disorder, inflammation and anxiety.

 I have used a variety of products containing CBD this past year, so technically I am no longer a newbie when it comes to cannabidiol.
 I might not be an expert, but I know from firsthand experience what it is like to take CBD both orally and topically.
 The types of CBD products I have tried include oils, tinctures, capsules, chocolates, balms, sprays, salves and creams.
 I have taken high dosages like 90 milligrams to low doses like two milligrams, and now I know what my perfect dosage is.
-CBD has helped a lot with relieving my pain, muscle tension, anxiety and stress.
+CBD has helped a lot with relieving my pain, muscle tension, anxiety, stress and you can even buy CBD online.

 I am definitely not in the medical field, so don’t take everything I say as scientific fact.
 The things I have learned I have gained through experiencing CBD personally, all the while discussing it, interviewing people and doing research myself.